gitlabhq/gitlabhq/doc/administration/monitoring/prometheus/index.md

 has been enabled, it will automatically be set up as a monitoring target for Prometheus.

+## Changing the port Prometheus listens on

+>**Note:**
+The following change was added in [GitLab Omnibus 8.17][1261].
+Although possible, it's not recommended to change the default address and port Prometheus listens on as this might affect or conflict with other services running on the GitLab server.
+Proceed at your own risk.

+To change the address/port that Prometheus listens on:

+1. Edit `/etc/gitlab/gitlab.rb`
+1. Find and add/uncomment the following line:

+    ```ruby
+    prometheus['listen_address'] = 'localhost:9090'
+    ```

+    Replace `localhost:9090` with the address/port you want Prometheus to listen on.

+1. Save the file and [reconfigure GitLab][reconfigure] for the changes to take effect

 ## Viewing performance metrics

 After you have [enabled Prometheus](#configuring-prometheus), you can visit